therearedoors/ood-refactoring/README.md

 # Refactoring

+## Learning Objectives
+* Explain the meaning of the term "refactoring"
+* Explain how code smells help to identify possible refactoring opportunities
+* Demonstrate refactoring a program to improve quality while using tests to verify correctness

+## Introduction
 Refactoring is the process of improving the design and structure of existing code without altering it's behavior.
 Refactoring is not something that happens with a single, large one-off effort.
 Refactoring is a regular part of day-to-day development.
 We refactor in small steps, little and often, using our tests after each small change to help us verify our code remains working.
 Persistent refactoring helps to keep our code **easy to understand** and **easy to change**.

 But how do we know _when_ we should refactor?